philippgille/hello-netcoreapp/README.md

 > Note 1: You can only use AppImages on Linux and you must *either* have fuse installed *or* mount or extract the AppImage, see [AppImage/AppImageKit/wiki/FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE)

-> Note 2: Depending on your system you might need to install the dependencies listed in the [.NET Core native prerequisites](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies).
+> Note 2: Depending on your system you might need to install the dependencies listed in the documentation about the [.NET Core prerequisites for Linux](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies).
 For example for Ubuntu that's:
 >
 > - `apt-get install -y --no-install-recommends libunwind8 libunwind8-dev gettext libicu-dev liblttng-ust-dev libcurl4-openssl-dev libssl-dev uuid-dev unzip`